DHQP/QuAISAR_singularity/README.md

 # Quaisar_singularity
-Quality, Assembly, Identification, Sequence type, Annotation, Resistance mechanisms for Hospital acquired infections (QuAISAR-H) is a mash-up of many publicly available tools with a splash of custom scripts with the purpose of producing a multi-layered quality checked report that identifies the taxonomy of and the Anti-microbial Resistence (AMR) elements from a paired end sequenced bacterial isolate.
+Quality, Assembly, Identification, Sequence type, Annotation, Resistance mechanisms for Hospital acquired infections (QuAISAR-H) is a mash-up of many publicly available tools with a splash of custom scripts with the purpose of producing a multi-layered quality checked report that identifies the taxonomy of and the Anti-microbial Resistance (AMR) elements from a paired end sequenced bacterial isolate.
 This version uses containers to ease the necessity of having many preinstalled tools.

 ## Installation